CodeJonesW/MyPersonalPortfolio/README.md

 ---------------------------------------------------

-The Nasa Astronomy Daily card is acquired by fetching Nasa's public Api with that information available.
+The Nasa Astronomy Daily card is acquired by fetching Nasa's public Api.

 --------------------------------------------------